kevincobos/Fanuc-Robot-Simulation-IO-Box/README.md

 ## Introduction

-This project uses Fanuc's HMI SDK includes some objects that allow us to emulates inputs and outputs for a Fanuc robot, making it possible to turn ON a digital output or show a input being ON or OFF, for testing and development purposes.
+This project uses Fanuc's HMI SDK, which includes some web objects that allow us to emulates inputs and outputs for a Fanuc robot, making it possible to turn ON a digital output or show an input being ON or OFF, for testing and development purposes.

 ## Video demostration
   Here is a video demostration of the project.